When the Crowd Amplifies the Worst — and When the Metric Doesn't Hold¶

 The selection signal is fragile.
 It survives a judge swap in sign and ordering, but not a simulation re-roll.
 One seed per scenario is not a finding; it is an anecdote with a confidence interval we didn't compute.

-What to actually take away
+What to actually take away¶

-• The amplification-as-acceptance method is sound and now shipped.
-It unpins quality_gap/spread and is non-circular.
-That is the durable contribution.
+- The amplification-as-acceptance method is sound and now shipped.
+It unpins

-• But: the specific magnitudes, the absolute toxicity/welfare, and even the existence of redteam adverse selection are not robust to single-seed variance, simulation model, or judge model.
+quality_gap, across both judges. - But: the specific magnitudes, the absolute toxicity/welfare, and even the existence of redteam adverse selection are not robust to single-seed variance, simulation model, or judge model.
 Treat them as hypotheses, not results.

 This post started as "the crowd amplifies the worst."
 It ended as "the crowd amplified the worst in the runs we happened to generate, the ordering looked judge-robust, and then we preregistered the replication and it did not hold."
 We ran the test that retired our own headline — that is the honest version, and the one worth publishing.

-Update (2026-05-18): the preregistered powered follow-up did not replicate the ordering
+Update (2026-05-18): the preregistered follow-up stalled underpowered — and still did not show the ordering¶

 The "Next" above was attempted.
 We preregistered a fixed-regime multi-seed study (hypotheses, fixed N, stopping rule, and an explicit no-reproducible-seeds caveat written and SHA-256-hashed before any run — sha256 386420a3…; orchestrator scripts/multiseed_miroshark.py): grok-4.3 for both the MiroShark SMART/NER simulation and the metrics judge, scale=3, 5 rounds, target ≥8 independent stochastic replications per scenario.